codedoc7/hacktober2021/Python/Wheel of Fortune/README.md

+# Wheel-Of-Fortune
-Wheel of fortune game using python
+The Wheel of Fortune Game using python